 Practically identical to "You've Made The 5-billionth Search", "Chrome search contest 2021" is a scam promoted on various deceptive websites.
 This scheme claims that users have been selected as winners to win valuable prizes.

-Users rarely access deceptive sites intentionally; most get redirected to them by intrusive advertisements or installed PUAs (Potentially Unwanted Applications).
-This software can have heinous functionalities, and users may be unaware of its presence as it does not require explicit permission to infiltrate systems.
+Users rarely access these deceptive sites intentionally - most are redirected to them by intrusive advertisements or installed Potentially Unwanted Applications (PUAs).
+This software can have dangerous functionality, and users may be unaware of its presence as it does not require explicit permission to infiltrate systems.

 The "Chrome search contest 2021" scam states that users have made the lucky 5-billionth web search.
 Therefore, they will win a prize if they select it within 15 minutes.